dxc-technology/Sequences-as-Code/README.md

 ## Create React App - Bootstrapped Readme.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-For your convenience the bootstrapped README.md is available at[CRA-README.md](./CRA-README.md).
+For your convenience the bootstrapped README.md is available at [CRA-README.md](./CRA-README.md).